Home » Metabolism » Metabolic Health » Diabetes Prevention

 While we have made great strides in treating diabetes, it still remains a major health risk factor.
 Diabetes can cause blindness, heart disease and kidney failure when untreated or not treated properly.
 The 2012 report from the American Diabetes Association indicated that there were 246,000 deaths due to diabetes.
 On a more positive note, the medical costs for treating diabetes may be on the rise but there has been a focus on spending those dollars more wisely.
 This has been an important area since the cost of treating diabetes in 2012 was $245 billion versus the 2007 cost of $174 billion.
 The dollar report from the American Diabetes Association indicated that this was a 41% increase in a five year span.
 This disease is outweighing all other disease states with an eight percent increase per year.

 We are in a very different age for disease research and one that is bringing rapid results due to technology and medical advances.
 Information on diabetes is being rapidly spread among the health professionals with an almost instantaneous sharing of the data and research results.
 Americans continue to battle obesity with an new an alarming rise in the overweight condition of our children.
 All areas of society, including schools and parental guidance is attempting to address these serious topics so that our kids do not have to deal with a condition that could have been avoided.
-This should be an alert to Americans to add a more lifestyle for themselves and their children which includes additional exercise, eating healthier foods, reduction of fatty foods, fast foods and junk food in the diet and a higher level of exercise.
+This should be an alert to Americans to add a more healthy for themselves and their children which includes additional exercise, eating healthier foods, reduction of fatty foods, fast foods and junk food in the diet and a higher level of exercise.
 While we all may hear the message, the increase of diabetes and the costs related to it will continue until we all act upon it.

 Sources: http://www.cnn.com/2013/03/06/health/diabetes-cost-report/index.html?hpt=he_c2